PJ-Agentic/ML-Project_Cancer-Risk-Classification/README.md

 Using a stratified train/test split and reporting:
 - Accuracy
 - Macro F1 (more fair for multi-class imbalance)
-- Log Loss (quality of probability estimates)
+- Log Loss (i.e. quality of probability estimates)

-Why: Accuracy alone can be misleading when class balance is uneven.
+Reasoning: Accuracy alone can be misleading when class balance is uneven.

 ### 5) Output scoring
 For each patient: